- Basic forms

 - Other common forms

-- 取れる — can take / be taken / potential / passive
+- 取れる — can take / potential

 - 取られる — be taken / passive